-How To Unlock Your Android Phone [November 2019]
+How To Unlock Your Android Phone [December 2020]

 This article covers how to get through the security lockout on your phone if the phone has been locked or turned off.
 If you’re looking for ways to unlock your Android phone to use it on other carriers, check out our guide to checking if your phone is unlocked here!
-And if you’re wondering how to check the locked status of a phone, see our guide to that here.
+If you’re wondering how to check the locked status of a phone, see our guide to that here.

 Try Variations on Your Passcode

 Are you entirely sure you aren’t misremembering your password?
 The first piece of advice we would give you is to ensure your passcode isn’t being mixed up, or that you aren’t forgetting a key piece of your passcode that happens to come at the end of the phrase.
 Plenty of us often forget about little tweaks to passwords we’ve added in order to ensure that our devices are as secure as possible.
-Here are some tips to making sure you’re remembering every piece of your passcode:
+Here are some tips for making sure you’re remembering every piece of your passcode:

 - Capital letters: If you’re using a passcode phrase, you might’ve forgotten to add in any capital letters to your text.
 Make sure you remember to place the capital letters correctly as well; we’ve all forgotten the correct word or letter to capitalize in passcodes like this.

 - Special characters: Just like the capital letters, sometimes we add special characters into our passcodes to make them as complex as possible, only to forget the characters just hours later.
-Think back to decide whether you added an exclamation point, a dollar sign, or any other special character to your code in order to protect your data.
+Think back to determine whether you added an exclamation point, a dollar sign, or any other special character to your code in order to protect your data.
 It might make the difference between a lost passcode and saving your data.

 Find My Mobile (Samsung Devices Only)

-It’s important to note that unlocking your device remotely does clear the biometric data off your device, so any fingerprints or iris scans you have saved on your device will have to be added back to your phone – small price to pay for saving your device’s data in the long run.
+It’s important to note that unlocking your device remotely does clear the biometric data off your device, so any fingerprints or iris scans you have saved on your device will have to be added back to your phone—a small price to pay for saving your device’s data in the long run.

 As we mentioned, Google has a similar utility for all Android phones called “Find My Device,” which only features the option to lock your device, not unlock it.
-If you’ve forgotten your passcode, all Find My Device will do is locate the device by GPS, re-lock the screen, and erase data; it won’t be able to unlock the screen from the cloud.
+If you’ve forgotten your passcode, all Find My Device will do is locate the device by GPS, re-lock the screen, and erase data; it won’t unlock the screen from the cloud.

 Last Resort: Resetting Your Device

 Unfortunately, thanks to the security enhancements added to Android 5.0 and above, most modern devices that aren’t made by Samsung will have to be reset in order to bypass the password.
 Yes, this means you’ll need to set your phone up again from scratch, re-downloading apps, music, and any other content you have saved on your mobile device.

 Because you can’t access the settings menu to factory reset your phone, you’ll need to either use the hardware buttons on your phone to trigger a reset or use Google’s Find My Device page in a web browser to reset the phone.
 Here’s how to do each step:

-If you’re using Google’s Find My Device page, load the URL here, sign into your Gmail account, and make sure your phone is selected.
+If you’re using Google’s Find My Device page, load the URL here, sign in to your Gmail account, and make sure your phone is selected.
 On the right side of the display, you’ll see a Google Maps layout with a display showing the current location of your phone.

-Android has a built-in security protocol known as Factory Reset Protection that requires a recently-reset phone to have the same Google account as previously used on the device in order to prevent a thief from immediately using the stolen phone.
-If you don’t have the password for your Google account, you can reset it, but that means you won’t be able to log into your phone for 24 hours after the reset.
+Android has a built-in security protocol known as Factory Reset Protection or “activation lock” that requires a recently-reset phone to have the same Google account as previously used on the device in order to prevent a thief from immediately using the stolen phone.
+If you don’t have the password for your Google account, you can reset it, but that may mean you won’t be able to log into your phone for 24 hours after the reset.